hidekihill/hidekihill.github.io/projects.md

 title: Projects
 ---

 The following is a brief overview of my academic work and projects.
-You can view my <a href="https://github.com/hidekihill">GitHub profile</a> for code and details.
+You can view my <a href="https://github.com/hidekihill">GitHub profile</a> for select code and details.

 ## AffectFusion: A Multimodal Deep Learning Framework for Affective State Recognition with Applications to Online Education Systems
 S. Ajadalu, Y. Attafuah, H. Hill.
 Engineering a data pipeline for live inference on a multimodel architecture detecting level of engagement and binary emotion classification.
 This paper